 This year’s International Women’s Day theme is #PressforProgress.
 What does that mean to you?

 On the national front – do we truly get equal pay?
 Dollar for dollar, for the same type of jobs?
 When women choose to have families, via natural ways or adoptive families, are we truly not penalised for taking that time off in our career?
 Do we achieve that work-life balance being a working mother?
-How are we continuing to press the idea that you can have a successful career and
+How are we continuing to press the idea that you can have a successful career and a family?

 It also means, what are we doing for each other?
 Sometimes, I think women are our own worst enemies.
 We need to look at ourselves, and how we're supporting each other, not just in our organisations but externally.
 Ensuring that we’re promoting the right actions and values.
 Stop negativity amongst women in our organisations and our society, and truly support each other.
 Those things can continue to proliferate the male versus female dynamic in leadership.
 Be encouraging of other women’s successes.

 What’s your advice for leaders who want to create a more diverse and inclusive culture?

 For one, knowing the makeup of your team, and knowing where the skill gaps are when you’re hiring.
 Think not only about experience, but other traits and behaviours and aptitude that come with time.
 Your team is like a puzzle.
 If you have all the same pieces, they won’t fit together.
 If you have different pieces, you get the full picture.